 If you enjoyed our conversation, I hope you’ll share it with a friend.

 Want more?
-Here’s a handy playlist with all my previous interviews with guests in theatre.
+Here’s are handy playlists with all my previous interviews with guests in writing and Doctor Who.

 Show links